-- DPS-provided escort related to the procuring of a temporary or replacement OneCard as a result of a lockout.
+- Public Safety-provided escort related to the procuring of a temporary or replacement OneCard as a result of a lockout.

-- DPS-provided patrol directly related to a lockout.
+- Public Safety-provided patrol directly related to a lockout.

 A resident student who feels they are assessed the service charge due to circumstances beyond their control has calendar 14 days to file an appeal.

-When a student has a temporary mobility impairment, the Department of Public Safety can provide on-campus transportation when staff is available.
+When a student has a temporary mobility impairment, LMU Public Safety can provide on-campus transportation when staff are available.
 This service is available as a courtesy, and is not guaranteed to be available at all times.
 To request this service, the student with the temporary mobility impairment must contact Public Safety at 310.338.2893.
 A call will need to be placed each time a ride is requested.

 For students with temporary mobility impairments who need other types of assistance (such as accommodations, assistance with faculty, and other resources), please contact the Office of Disability Support Services (DSS) for more information at 310.338.4216 or by visiting Daum Hall, 2nd floor.

-The Department of Public Safety handles the approval and distribution of all on-campus film permits.
-To request a permit, please visit the DPS main office at Foley Annex between 8:00am - 5:00pm, Monday through Friday.
+Campus Safety Services handles the approval and distribution of all on-campus film permits.
+To request a permit, please visit the main office at Foley Annex between 8:00am - 5:00pm, Monday through Friday.